Jeholopterus: Description

 As an anurognathid, Jeholopterus shows the skull form typical for this group, being wider than it was long, at 28 mm, with a very broad mouth.
 Most teeth are small and peg-like, but some are longer and recurved.
 The neck was short with seven or eight cervical vertebrae.
 Twelve or thirteen dorsal vertebrae are present and three sacrals.
 There are five pairs of belly ribs.
 The tail vertebrae have not been preserved.
 The describers argue that Jeholopterus had a short tail, a feature seen in other anurognathids but unusual for "rhamphorhynchoid" (i.e. basal) pterosaurs that typically have a long tail.
 Wang et al. cited the presence of a fringe of pycnofibres in the region of the tail to infer the presence of a short tail.
 However, a subsequent study by Dalla Vecchia argued that gleaning any information about the tail is impossible, given that the tail is "totally absent" in the fossil.

 The wing bones are robust.
 The metacarpals are very short.
 A short pteroid, supporting a propatagium, is pointing towards the body.
 The hand claws are long and curved.
 The wings of Jeholopterus show evidence that they attached to the ankle, according to Wang et al..
 They are relatively elongated with a wingspan of ninety centimetres.

 The legs are short but robust.
 The toes bear well-developed curved claws, but these are not as long as the hand claws.
 The fifth toe is elongated, according to the authors supporting a membrane between the legs, the uropatagium.

+Another articulated specimen was discovered no later than 2009 in the Early Cretaceous Sinuiju Formation of North Korea and it represents the first Cretaceous record of Jeholopterus; the specimen was assigned to Jeholopterus cf. ningchengensis by So et al. (2024).